-- I. It is the policy of health plans affiliated with Centene Corporation® that the following are medically necessary for members/enrollees when meeting the associated indications: - A. Total Parenteral Nutrition (TPN), when all the following criteria are met: - 1.
+- I. It is the policy of health plans affiliated with Centene Corporation® that the following are medically necessary for member/enrollees when meeting the associated indications: - A. Total Parenteral Nutrition, when all the following criteria are met: - 1.
 Documentation of nutritional insufficiency, in the absence of TPN, as shown by any of the following: - a.
-Weight loss > 10% of ideal body weight over three months or less, or > 20% of usual body weight; - b.
-Total protein < 6 g/dL in the past four weeks; - c.
-Serum albumin < 3.4 g/dL in the past four weeks; - 2.
+Weight loss > 10% of ideal body weight in 3 months, or > 20% of usual body weight; - b.
+Total protein < 6 g/dL in the past 4 weeks; - c.
+Serum albumin < 3.4 g/dL in the past 4 weeks; - 2.
 Evidence of structural or functional bowel disease that makes oral or tube feedings inappropriate, or a condition in which the gastrointestinal tract is non-functioning for a period of time, including, but not necessarily limited to, any of the following: - a.
 Crohn's disease; - b.
 Short bowel syndrome; - c.
 Single or multiple fistulae (enterocolic, enterovesical, or enterocutaneous); - d.
-Central nervous system (CNS) disorder resulting in swallowing difficulties and high risk of aspiration; - e.
+CNS disorder resulting in swallowing difficulties and high risk of aspiration; - e.
 Obstructing stricture; - f.
 Motility disorder; - g.
 Newborn anomalies of the gastrointestinal tract which prevent or contraindicate oral feedings such as tracheoesophageal fistula, gastroschisis, omphalocele, or massive intestinal atresia; - h.
-Infants and young children who fail to thrive due to cardiac or respiratory disease, short bowel syndrome, malabsorption, or chronic idiopathic diarrhea; - i.
+Infants and young children who fail to thrive due to cardiac or respiratory disease, short bowel syndrome, malabsorption or chronic idiopathic diarrhea; - i.
 Prolonged paralytic ileus following a major surgical procedure or multiple injuries; - j.
 Radiation enteritis; - k.
 Liver failure in children approved for liver transplants, who fail to grow while receiving enteral nutritional support;